-A multichannel POS system enables businesses to sell in-store, online, and on the go—all from a centralized program.
-Each of the multichannel POS software mentioned in this guide offers unified inventory, customer, and order management tools.
-The best systems are those that connect to several online sales channels and other business management software for under $100 per month.
+A multichannel POS system enables businesses to sell in-store, online, and on the go—all from a centralized platform.
+The best multichannel POS systems offer unified inventory, customer, and order management tools and can connect to various online sales channels, including online marketplaces, ecommerce sites, and social platforms—all for less than $100 per month.

-- Lightspeed Retail: Best for retailers with large inventory and multiple stores locations
+- Lightspeed Retail: Best for large and complex inventory

 Monthly Software Fee